lemonad/ui-for-infants/docs/_posts/2018-05-27-anatomy-eye-eyelids.md

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/harrys-eye.png" alt="Illustration of the eye">
   <figcaption>Useful terminology for anatomy of eye and eyelids.
-Personal photograph by author.
-Aug 6, 2017.</figcaption>
+Personal photograph/illustration by author.
+May 27, 2018.</figcaption>
 </figure>